-Randall, a Prohibitionist, was the representative for California's 9th congressional district from 1915 to 1921.
+Randall was the representative for California’s 9th congressional district and was a Prohibitionist.
+He served from 1915 to 1921.

 From Dec 1915 to Mar 1921, Randall missed 141 of 761 roll call votes, which is 18.5%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1921.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1919-Feb 1920||39||9||23.1%||46th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information